Configure caches for high availability¶

 Google Cloud Storage

-If you’re using NFS as a shared storage system, make sure the shared directory is configured with:
+If you are using NFS as a shared storage system, ensure read-after-write consistency by verifying that the shared directory is configured with:

-You should also mount the NFS directory on each node where you’ll deploy a MSR cache replica.
+In addition, mount the NFS directory on each node where you will deploy an MSR cache replica.

-Label each node that is going to run the cache replica, by running:
+Label each node that is going to run the cache replica:

 docker node update --label-add dtr.cache=true <node-hostname>

-The last step is to deploy a load balancer of your choice to load-balance requests across the multiple replicas you deployed.
+Deploy a load balancer of your choice to balance requests across your set of replicas.